 Looking for tips on how to kill squash bugs in your garden?
 The first thing to remember is that treatment seems to work best if it takes place when the plants are young and also when they are flowering.

 Early detection of squash bug nymphs is very important.
-One you have a big infestation of adults, they can be very difficult to kill.
+Once you have a big infestation of adults, they can be very difficult to kill.

-Here are some ways to try and eliminate squash bugs infestations and some ideas for organic squash bug control:
+Here are some ways to try to eliminate squash bug infestations and some ideas for organic squash bug control:

 This will ensure that they will not be in the areas in your garden that attract the bugs when it is time to plant your vegetable garden.